Section 4 Simulation construction

 Configure default (or spatially uniform) pollutant export:

-Material == all
+Material == ALL

 End Material